beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 But others are more complicated.
 They can extend into millions of lines long, or even tens of millions, written by large teams over many years.
-Think triple-A video game titles, or the Linux operating system.
+Think triple-A video game titles or the Linux operating system.

 When you're first starting, large programs like that seem impossible.
 But here's the secret: each of those large programs is made up of